Sunak urged to ‘step up’ and include glass in deposit return scheme

 Environmental campaigners say a failure to do so will mean a ‘weaker’ scheme than in Scotland.

-Failure to include glass bottles in the deposit return scheme for England and Wales will result in a “weaker” system than in Scotland, Rishi Sunak has been warned.
+Failure to include glass bottles in the deposit return scheme for England will result in a “weaker” system than in Scotland, Rishi Sunak has been warned.

 Environmental campaigners fear if the initiative south of the border goes ahead with just drinks cans and plastic bottles included, people will “quickly see the difference in terms of litter” in towns and in the countryside.